datafolklabs/cement/doc/source/dev/configuration.rst

 It is important to note that the default settings, which is a dict, is parsed by the config handler and loaded into it's own configuration mechanism.
-Meaning, though some config handlers (i.e. ``ConfigObjConfigHandler``) might also be accessible like a dict, not all do (i.e.
+Meaning, though some config handlers might also be accessible like a dict, not all do.
-``ConfigParserConfigHandler``).
 Please see the documentation for the config handler you use for their full usage when accessing the ``app.config`` object.

 Built-in Defaults